bze-alphateam/BZE-Pay/README.md

 ### GET /api/request_payment/:expect/:currency/:message/:sellerAddress/:customerMail/:ipnPingback/:cliCallbackSuccess/:cliCallbackError/:SpeedSweep/:secret

-Create a request to pay, supported currencies: BTCZ, USD, EUR, CHF, GBP, RUB.
-Non-btcz currency is converted to btcz using current rate from coinmarketcap.com.
+Create a request to pay, supported currencies: BZE, USD, EUR, CHF, GBP, RUB.
+Non-BZE currency is converted to BZE using current rate from coinmarketcap.com.

 Returns a json document with QR code to be displayed to the payer, and a unique address for that particular payment (you can use it as invoice id).